mingzhang-yin/Conformal-sensitivity-analysis/README.md

 bash run_XXX.sh
 ```
 * The python script in each example folder can be used to generate the plots in the paper
-* Each example folder has a directory `./out` that contains current numerical results
+* Each example folder has a directory `./out` that contains our numerical results
 * The fish consumption and blood mercury data is from R package [bootsens](https://github.com/qingyuanzhao/bootsens).
 The data is also contained in `./exp-fish/data`